 - Assignments are due when the student returns to school.

 Visiting School: All volunteers must first report directly to the office to sign in and obtain a visitor badge.
-Please return to the office and sign-out after the volunteer service is over.
-School tours, called Community Coffees, include an overview of the many school programs and a visit to a classroom.
-Reservations for those tours are made through the front office.
-Please visit MHS's website calendar for Community Coffee dates.
-Visiting for any other reason must be scheduled in advance with your child's teacher in conjunction with school administration.
-All visitors must enter the school through the school office, sign-in and get a visitor pass prior to going on campus.
+Please return to the office and sign out after the volunteer service is over.
+School tours also called Community Coffee will resume during the 2022-2023 school year.
+These tours include an overview of the many school programs and a visit to a classroom.
+Reservations are no longer required.
+Please visit the School Tour page for upcoming dates.
+Visiting the campus for any other reason must be scheduled in advance with your child's teacher in conjunction with the school administration.
+All visitors must enter the school through the school office, sign-in, and get a visitor pass prior to going on campus.

 Homework Request For Illness Caused Absences: Parents may request assignments after the second day of absence by phoning the school office in the morning.
 Homework may be picked up at 3:00 p.m. the day of your phone call.